The Home for professional creative theatre makers.

 If you work in the performing arts as an actor, writer, director, stage manager, designer or on lights, sound, props or costume, there are many books, resources and courses to help learn your craft and skill.
 And yet until very recently, there has been NO INFORMATION on how you can become a producer.
 Until now!

-Join our free mailing list for further information.
-This first webinar will last for 30 minutes and allow us to share problems and challenges with each other, live and in real-time.
+This first webinar will last for 60 minutes and allow us to share problems and challenges with each other, live and in real-time.
 There are 40 places available.
-All you need is an internet connected phone, tablet or computer.
-So join our mailing list - there are not many emails and we NEVER share your details with anyone else - then put aside half-an-hour, grab a large wine or coffee and meet the hive mind!
+All you need is an internet connected phone, tablet or computer - then put aside an hour, grab a large wine or coffee and meet the hive mind!
+Book HERE.

 "PRODUCERS ARE BORN?"

 Well, not really.
-Most producers realise they have the desire to create - to produce - whilst doing other jobs in theatre.
+Most producers realise they have the desire to create - to produce - whilst doing other jobs.
 The worlds most successful theatrical producer, Sir Cameron Macintosh, started in theatre as a deputy stage manager!

 This is a new resource that means all questions about producing theatre, appeals for help, job ads and general hints and tips are in one place, for ever.
 This site will improve over age and you are invited to make your contribution.
 If you have worked with good suppliers, please let us know.
 If you can recommend someone or something, please let us know.
 And if you are looking for a producer for your new project, this will be the site for you to advertise what you are looking for - for free!